 After already gaining at least 10lbs in one sitting, I was talked into a cheese course by the far-too-charming waiter (this happens a lot in Paris – prepare yourself).
 I told him I wanted literally the smallest amount of cheese, so naturally he brought me AN ENTIRE LOG OF GOATS CHEESE.
 With butter (WHY?).
 And honey.
 And bread.
 How French people aren’t obese is still beyond me.

 So…. much cheese.

 Le Compas – 62 Rue Montorgueil

 For proper French cuisine with a little bit of Italian flair, this is the place to be.
-I went here for my birthday dinner and they treated me like an absolute star even though I was a loud, drunken mess.
-Excuse the rose tinted lighting in the below photos, my friends and I insisted on sitting outside under the (you guessed it - red) heat lamps, despite the fact that we were there during literally the coldest weekend of the year.
+I went here for my birthday dinner and they treated me like an absolute star even though I was a bit of a drunken mess.
+Excuse the rose tinted lighting in the below photos, my friends and I insisted on sitting outside under the (you guessed it – red) heat lamps, despite the fact that we were there during literally the coldest weekend of the year.

 The food is divine, and the prices are entirely reasonable.
 Between the three of us I think we ordered at least half of the items on the menu, but I only managed to capture a few of them.
 Behold: